karthikshivas/vite-project/README.md

 # vite-project
-A Video game discovery app using React, Typescript
+Expense management App using React and Typescript